-We must also approve of the advice you have always given regarding the manner of treating doubtful or unreliable mediums;-that is, to treat them with charity and tenderness; that they should be educated, encouraged and helped to be true mediums, never tempting them to do wrong true mediums, never tempting them to do wrong by demanding of them more than they can honestly and freely give, but to put them under such fraud-proof conditions as to save them from themselves and all evil; that if they advertise and sell they must furnish the genuine article advertised and paid for, or nothing.
+We must also approve of the actice you have always given regarding the manner of treating doubtful or unreliable mediums;-that is, to treat them with charity and tenderness; that they should be educated, encouraged and helped to be true mediums, never tempting them to do wrong by demanding of them more than they can honestly and freely give, but to put them under such fraud-proof conditions as to save them from themselves and all evil; that if they advertise and sell they must furnish the genuine article advertised and pald for, or nothing.

 The reduction in the price of the Journal is also what the times demand, and we hope by this generous arrangement you will suffer no loss, and that the paper will reach and be read by thousands more new subscribers.
-All who desire thousands more new subscribers.
-All who desire to see the spread of truth, should work unselfish-ly to spread the Journar before all eyes seeking to know the way of life.
+All who desire to see the spread of truth should work unselfably to spread the Journal before all eyes seeking to know the way of, life.

-R. F. JOHNSON.
-Tloga, Pa.
+to know the way of life.
+E. F. JOHNSON.

+Tioga, Pa.

-The Aryans, of India, like many early races believed in one supreme, and infinite God of nabelieved in one supreme and immite God of na-ture, whom they called Vargus, and in a subordi-mate group of deities, also device, as the sun and mean, the winds, the clouds, fire and sampest, the blue sky and the rate, all of which they wor-shiped.
-Their conquerors introduced the religion of Brahma, the God of Frayer-more spiritual in its nature than the primitive nature worship.
+The Aryans, of India, like many early races, believed in one supreme and infinite God of nature, whom they called Varuna, and in a subordinate group of deities, also divine, as the sun and moon, the winds, the clouds, fire and lompest, the blue sky and the rain, all of which they worshiped.
+Their conquerors introduced the religion of Brahma, the God of Prayer-more spiritual in its nature than the primitive nature worship.

 The Medical Law of Kansas.

-I beg leave to inclose you's copy of our Medical Law passed by the last Legislature, and approve February 27th, 1879, and in force since June 1st 1879.
-Primarily all class legislation is unjust and tyramical, because it is the privilege of any man to worship his God in his own way, that is to select his own 'soul savior,"-the organic law of the land guarantees us all this right.
-I confess my ignorance, if the law allows us the same rejultary." privilege to select our own "property savior;" or, in other words, the right to place any person before any court to place our cause in any lawsuit we may be engaged in, but let that be as it may, we ought to have the right so to do.
+I beg leave to inclose you a copy of our Medical Law passed by the last Legislature, and approved February 27th, 1879, and in force since June 1st, 1879.
+Primarily all class legislation is unjust and 1879.
+Primarily all class legislation is unjust and tyrannical, because it is the privilege of any man to worship his God in his own way, that is to select his own 'soul savior,"-the organic law of the land guarantees as all this right.
+I confess my ignorance, if the law allows us the same privilege to select our own 'property, savior;" or, in other words, the right to piece any person before any court to plead our 'cause in any lawsuit we may be engaged in, but let that be as it may, we ought to have the right so to do.

-But when it comes to the privilege of selecting our "body-savior," or medical adviser when we are rich, we meet with a flerce opposition, chiefly from the dominant or regular School of Medicine, the Allopathiats.
-The spiritual public are well aware of the attempts at class legislation which have been made chiefly in favor of the Regular School in nearly all the states of the Union.
-A careful reading of the Medical Law of Kansas will show a few points, as follows, in which it is more liberal than similar faws in other States: Every person practicing medicine or surgery in this State shall have the qualifications require by this set.
-"Every such person shall present his diploms to one of the Boards of Examiners herein named, together with affidavit mentioned in section four of this act.
-"The Kansas Medical Society, the Eclectic Medical Society of the State of Kanass, and the Homopathic State Medical Society-all three organized and incorporated under the Laws of Kanass-shall each appoint a Board of Examiners consisting of seven members, and these three Boards are to be the censors.
+But when it comes to the privilege of selecting our "body-savior," or medical sourser when we are rich, we meet with a fierce opposition, chiefly from the dominant or regular School of Medicine, the Allopathists.
+The spiritual public are well aware of the attempts at class legislation which aware of the attempts at class legislation which have been made chiefly in favor of the Regular School in nearly all the states of the Union.
+A careful reading of the Medical Law of Kansas will show a few points, as follows, in which it is more liberal than similar laws in other States.

+"Every person practicing medicine or surgery in this State shall have the qualifications required by this act.